phamcongthuy/challenge/process.markdown

 * * *

-## WINNERS SELECTION
+## Winners Selection

 **Winners will be selected via a two-step process:**

 _25 finalists will be selected by an evaluation committee_: LA2050 will nominate an evaluation committee comprised of community members and experts to review and score applications.
-The evaluation committee will select 25 finalists--five in each goal category.
+The evaluation committee will select 25 finalists—five in each goal category.

 _5 winning proposals will be selected by the public_: The public will vote on the finalists.
 The activations that receives the most votes will be announced as the winner.

 The finalists will represent a diverse set of issues, engagement strategies, and activation goals.
 Finalists will be selected using the following criteria:

-Impact on the LA2050 goals and metrics
+* Impact on the LA2050 goals and metrics

-Overall quality of the application
+* Overall quality of the application

-Feasibility
+* Feasibility

-Ability to mobilize the LA community
+* Ability to mobilize the LA community

-Collaborative spirit
+* Collaborative spirit

 * * *

-## PUBLIC VOTING
+## Public Voting

 Voting begins on June 19, 2018 (9am Pacific Time) and closes June 29, 2018 (5pm Pacific Time).